RandomMaerks/terminalCanvas/README.md

 **terminalCanvas** is a Python library intended for creating graphics and developing visual-rich applications inside the terminal.

+***WARNING***: This library is mainly developed and tested on Windows, with all the quirks of the Windows command prompt in mind.
+Support for Linux terminals is extremely limited.

 ![Voxelate, a voxel-based Minecraft-wannabe game](https://raw.githubusercontent.com/RandomMaerks/terminalCanvas/main/images/readme_voxelate.png)

 ## Installation & Requirements